 The depreciation value is not directly associated with the car.
 Instead, it is associated with different non-durable materials like metal, plastic, glass, fibre, and others.
 Again, for every material, there is a different depreciation rate.
 Thus, estimating the rate of degradation of these materials reflects the overall depreciation of a car.
 Even after buying the best car insurance policy from a reputed insurance service provider, you will still have to face depreciation on its value during the claim.

-To avoid the issue of Depreciation, almost every car owner wisely prefers to avail a Zero Depreciation car insurance policy.
-A Zero Depreciation cover is simply an add-on cover which complements the basic car insurance policy.
-With this add-on cover, you don’t have to face any depreciation in your insurance coverage.
+A zero depreciation cover is simply an add-on cover that covers the depreciation applicable to the insured car’s value.
+It complements the basic car insurance policy And ensures that you don’t have to face any depreciation in your insurance coverage.